"

 For a general audience

-Enos, Casey.
-No date.
+Enos, Casey. n.d.
 Noam Chomsky.
-Internet Encyclopedia of Philosophy. https://iep.utm.edu/chomsky-philosophy
+Internet encyclopedia of philosophy. https://iep.utm.edu/chomsky-philosophy

 Academic sources